Azure/Mission-Critical-Connected/docs/reference-implementation/Networking-Design-Decisions.md

 - A risk of publicly accessible cluster ingress points is that attackers could attempt [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack) attacks against the endpoints.
 However, [Azure DDoS protection Basic](https://docs.microsoft.com/azure/ddos-protection/ddos-protection-overview) is in place to lower this risk.
 If required, DDoS Protection Standard could optionally be enabled to get even more tailored protection.
 - If attackers successfully acquire the Front Door ID which is used as the filter on the ingress level, they could directly reach the workload's APIs.
 However, the attacker would only succeed in circumventing the Web Application Firewall of Front Door.
 This was judged a small enough risk that the benefit of higher reliability through reduced complexity outweighed the minimal added protection of additional components.

-### Use of Private Endpoints for PaaS

-- The Reference Implementation uses Private Endpoints to access all PaaS instead of relying on Service Endpoints only.
-This has two reasons:
-  - Due to some limitations in the way the infrastructure gets deployed through Terraform, Service Endpoints could not be used for all services, so Private Endpoints would have been required at least partially in any case.
-  - The [Private Mode of AlwaysOn](Getting-Started-Private-Mode.md) requires the use of Private Endpoints for all used services.
-So using them also for the default, public mode, brings consistency and simplification in the deployment.
-- One of the [main benefits](https://docs.microsoft.com/azure/private-link/private-link-overview#key-benefits) of using Private Endpoints is the protection against data leakage.
-However, this was not determined to be a priority requirement for public internet-facing applications like AlwaysOn.
-Similarly, we do not foresee the requirement to connect to AlwaysOn resources from on-prem networks (or otherwise connected via VPN etc).

 ### Requirements to utilize a fully private cluster

 As described above, to remove the public endpoint on the compute clusters, another component such as Application Gateway would be required.
-In the future, the new [Azure Front Door Standard/Premium](https://docs.microsoft.com/azure/frontdoor/standard-premium/overview) offering will eliminate the need for this, as it will support private origins as well (in Public Preview as of October 2021).
+In the future, the new [Azure Front Door Standard/Premium](https://docs.microsoft.com/azure/frontdoor/standard-premium/overview) offering will eliminate the need for this, as it will support private origins as well (in Public Preview as of February 2022).

 ---
 [AlwaysOn - Full List of Documentation](/docs/README.md)